hedyhli/cognate-playground/README.md

 - [X] (1) Highlight references of functions in scope
 - [X] Show parser errors inline in the editor
 - [ ] More informative runtime errors
+  - [ ] Format the traceback similar to Python
+  - [ ] Collapse recursive calls and show surrounding code(?)
+  - [ ] Clicks on symbols can navigate to the definition/reference in the editor
 - [X] Fix (1); highlight with static analysis rather than at runtime
 - [ ] [perf] Find ways to accurately cache for (1)
 - [X] Handle failure to fetch prelude